r-pant/r-pant.github.io/readme.md

 # Data Science Portfolio
-Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
-Presented in the form of iPython Notebooks, and R markdown files (published at RPubs).
+I have created this Repository containing my portfolio on my data science projects for academic, self learning, and hobby purposes.

-#### My linked profile link is: (to delete)
+#### Project details are presented in the form of iPython Notebooks.

-_Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._
+_Note: Data I have used in the projects is for demonstration purposes only.Data can be accessed under data directory._

-## Contents
+## Contents:

 - ### Machine Learning

-	_Tools: scikit-learn, Pandas, Seaborn, Matplotlib, Pygame_
+	_Tools: scikit-learn, Pandas,  Matplotlib, Seaborn_

 - ### Natural Language Processing